authgear/authgear-server/docs/specs/webhook.md

 - `timestamp`: signed 64-bit UNIX timestamp of when this event is generated.
 Retried deliveries do not affect this field.
 - `user_id`: The ID of the user associated with the event.
 It may be absent.
 For example, the user has not authenticated yet.
 - `preferred_languages`: User preferred languages which are inferred from the request.
 Return values of `ui_locales` query if it is provided in auth ui, otherwise return languages in `Accept-Language` request header.
-- `resolved_language`: User locale which is derived based on user's preferred languages and app's languages config.
+- `language`: User locale which is derived based on user's preferred languages and app's languages config.
 - `source`: Source explains how is the event being triggered, values can be `ui` or `admin_api`. `ui` means it is triggered by user in auth ui. `admin_api` means it is triggered by admin in admin portal or admin api.

 ## Webhook Delivery